Martha Roby: Political positions

 As of January 2019, Roby has voted with her party in 92.4% of votes so far in the 116th United States Congress and voted in line with President Trump's position in 93.8% of the votes.
-She has a 58% rating, regarding her conservative votes, from Heritage Action for America.
+She has a 58% rating, regarding her conservative votes, from Heritage Action.

 Vote Smart, a non-profit, non-partisan research organization that collects and distributes information on candidates for public office in the United States, "researched presidential and congressional candidates' public records to determine candidates' likely responses on certain key issues."
 According to Vote Smart's 2016 analysis, Roby generally supports abortion restrictions, opposes an income tax increase, opposes federal spending as a means of promoting economic growth, supports lowering taxes as a means of promoting economic growth, opposes requiring states to adopt federal education standards, supports building the Keystone Pipeline, supports government funding for the development of renewable energy, opposes the federal regulation of greenhouse gas emissions, opposes gun-control legislation, supports repealing the Affordable Care Act, supports requiring immigrants who are unlawfully present to return to their country of origin before they are eligible for citizenship, opposes same-sex marriage, supports increased American intervention in Iraq and Syria beyond air support, and opposes allowing individuals to divert a portion of their Social Security taxes into personal retirement accounts.

 Abortion

 Roby describes herself as "unapologetically pro-life."
 As of 2019, Roby has a 0% rating from Planned Parenthood.

 She supports the Hyde Amendment and opposes abortion providers having access to Title X money.
 She opposes sex-selective and race-selective abortions.
-She supports efforts to include "preborn human person[s]" in the 14th Amendment of the United States Constitution and co-sponsored a bill to do so.
+She supports efforts to include "preborn human person[s]" in the Fourteenth Amendment to the United States Constitution and co-sponsored a bill to do so.
 In 2011, she signed a prohibition on funding the United Nations Population Fund.
 She co-sponsored the Sanctity of Human Life Act.